 - promoting U.S. foreign policy initiatives in Africa and other countries that are consistent with the fundamental right of human dignity.

-The CBC is engaged at the highest levels of Congress with members who serve in House leadership and are full committee and subcommittee Ranking Members.
-Rep. James E. Clyburn (D-S.C.) serves as the Assistant Democratic Leader in the House, six CBC members serve as Ranking Members on full House committees, and 31 CBC members serve as Ranking Members on House and Senate subcommittees.
+The CBC is engaged at the highest levels of Congress with members who serve in House leadership.
+Representative James E. Clyburn (D-SC) serves as the Majority Whip in the House of Representatives, Representative Hakeem Jeffries (D-NY) serves as Chairman of the House Democratic Caucus and Representative Barbara Lee (D-CA) serves as co-chair of the House Democratic Steering and Policy Committee.
+In addition, five CBC members serve as chairs on full House committees, and 28 CBC members serve as chairs on House subcommittees.

 While the CBC has predominately been made up of members of the Democratic Party, the founding members of the caucus envisioned a non-partisan organization.
 Consequently, the CBC has a long history of bipartisan collaboration and members who are both Democrat and Republican.